Meta-Grid/docker/README.md

 ## Prerequisites
 - docker (or Docker Desktop)
-- curl
+- git
-- jq or pip (package-management system for Python)
+- Python or PowerShell

 ## Database content
 By default, a clean and empty database will be installed.